Thank you for reading our post, please rate this article at the end.

 Stay hydrated

-Again, you want to stay hydrated throughout the entire hiking trip.
-But while ascending a switchback, you may need more water than on easier trail segments.
+Again, stay hydrated throughout the hiking trip.
+But while ascending a switchback, you may need more water than on more manageable trail segments.

 No one can tell you how much you should increase your water intake when dealing with switchbacks.
 You may not even need to do so if you feel well.
-Overall, we suggest that you drink water when you feel the need for it.
+Overall, we recommend drinking water when you feel thirsty.

 By the way, you may want to take a little more water with you if you will be hiking on a trail with one or more switchbacks.
 The same applies to snacks.
 The more difficult the terrain, the more food and water you should take.